VictoriaMetrics/VictoriaMetrics/docs/data-ingestion/Prometheus.md

   - /data-ingestion/Prometheus.html
 ---

-VictoriaMetrics Supports ingesting data from Prometheus via the Prometheus remote write protocol.
+VictoriaMetrics supports ingesting data from Prometheus via the Prometheus remote write protocol.
-The documentation for pushing data from Prometheus to VictoriaMetrics is located here](https://docs.victoriametrics.com/#prometheus-setup) in order to maintain backward compatibility existing documentation.
+The documentation for pushing data from Prometheus to VictoriaMetrics is located here](https://docs.victoriametrics.com/#prometheus-setup)

 ## References